whirvis/jsoncrafter-java/README.md

-# tellraw-lib
+# mc-text
-A library generating tellraw JSON for Minecraft.
+A library generating JSON text for Minecraft.